Registered Retirement Savings Plan (RRSP)

 Already a Meridian Member?
 Simply sign in to open an RRSP savings account or GIC

-The RRSP contribution limit is $29,210, or 18% of the income reported on your 2022 tax return - whichever is less.
-In 2023 the limit increased to $30,780 for the 2022 taxation year.
+The RRSP contribution limit is 18% of the income reported on your previous year’s tax up to a maximum of $31,560 for 2024 - whichever is less.
 If you have contribution room carried over from previous years, you can also use that.
 To find your current contribution limit, check your last Notice of Assessment from the CRA or log in to your account on the CRA website.

 It's often easier to make smaller, regular contributions than it is to come up with a larger lump sum.
 This is easy to do with a pre-authorized contribution plan (PAC).
 A PAC automatically withdraws as little as $25 from one of your other Meridian accounts and adds it to your RRSP.
 In the end though, you can contribute any way you want – just keep an eye on the contribution limit.